jahid-github/SQL/README.md

 -
 2. Database Designers - Decide what data will be stored and how it will be organized.
 *Responsibilities:*
-- Define tables, relationships, constraints.
+- Define tables, relationships, and constraints.
 - Design the ER model and schema.
 - Ensure the database supports business requirements.